thomascwells/redgreen/README.md

 # redgreen
-Handy of R functions for your handsome code (duct tape not included)
+Handy R functions for your handsome code (duct tape not included)